YannikJozef/evaluate-news-nlp/README.md

 # Installation

-Fork this repo, then clone the branch of your choice from your forked repo down to your computer:
+Fork this repo, then clone the main branch down to your computer:

 ```
 git clone -- git@github.com:[your-user-name]/webpack-express.git --